Luzena Wilson: Disaster again

 Luzena recalled, “We had lived eighteen months in Nevada City when fire cut us adrift again, as water had done in Sacramento.”
 Fire swept through and burned the “El Dorado” to the ground and the Wilsons decided to journey back towards Sacramento.
 However, having found it much changed, they lingered for a few months and decided to venture on to the valley.
 After four or five days of easy traveling, the Wilsons pitched their tent along the first outlying range of low foothills.
 Luzena wrote of their desire to settle in the valley.
 Lacking the funds to buy land, Mason set off to cut hay in order to make money, leaving Luzena on her own.
 She created a sign with scrap wood and charred embers saying “Wilson’s Hotel” and started over again.
 Wilson's Hotel was the only hotel on the road between Sacramento and Benicia for several years.
 This site eventually became the city of Vacaville, California.
 Luzena remained in Vacaville for 27 prosperous years.
 Her meager beginnings with the “Wilson’s Hotel” grew once again into a money-making business.
 Luzena invested their money in numerous properties in the area.

 Later life

 In 1872, Mason suddenly left his family and headed for Texas.
 Luzena stayed on in Vacaville until 1877 when two fires destroyed her property.
 After the fires she once again moved to Sacramento.
 Income from her real estate transactions supplemented her income during the later part of her life.
-In 1881, Luzena's daughter, Correnah, became very ill.
+In 1881, Luzena's daughter, Correnah, entered puberty.
 To make the time pass, Luzena recounted the stories of her early days in California.
 Her final statement in her memoirs remarked how the difficulties of her earlier pioneer days are left far behind in this current age of plenty.
 Luzena Stanley Wilson's memoirs present an alternate view of the California Gold Rush in which women are often left out.
-She died on July 11, 1902 at the age of 83 of thyroid cancer at the Hotel Pleasanton in San Francisco.
+She died on July 11, 1902, at the age of 83 of thyroid cancer at the Hotel Pleasanton in San Francisco.